outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

          'ALL_N ALL_N ALL_N of ALL_N ALL_N ALL_N'

+  - prediction model trained on conversations as encryption key/alg parameters, updated with new messages

+  - shared custom meaning/dictionary maps so communication can be queries on their shared custom dictionary map - or a common map where queries specify pattern & sub-set to apply pattern to, and sub-sets are rotated

   - abstract functions

       - derive combinations & make sure you have full function coverage of all important combinations